dasRAINBOW/billtrack/README.md

 ### What is that 'F' button?

-Very simple answer: fullscreen toggle
+Very simple answer: fullscreen toggle.